bellodox/trucker-wiki-content/App-Deployment.md

 **Memory Limit:** The maximum amount of memory that each instance of your application is allowed to consume.
 If an instance goes over the maximum limit, it will be restarted.
 If it has to be restarted too often, it will be terminated.
 So make sure you are generous in your memory limit.

-**Start Command:** This is the command that Cloud Foundry will use to start each instance of your application.
+**Start Command:** This is the command that Trucker will use to start each instance of your application.
 The start command is specific to your framework.
-* If you do not specify a start command when you push the application, Cloud Foundry will use the value of the `web` key in the `procfile` for the application, if it exists; failing that, Cloud Foundry will start the application using the value of the buildpack's web attribute of `default_process_types`.
+* If you do not specify a start command when you push the application, Trucker will use the value of the `web` key in the `procfile` for the application, if it exists; failing that, Trucker will start the application using the value of the buildpack's web attribute of `default_process_types`.

 **URL and Domain:** `truck` will prompt you for both a URL and a domain.
 The URL is the subdomain for your application and it will be hosted at the primary domain you choose.
 The combination of the URL and domain must be globally unique.